MDE4CPP/MDE4CPP/src/examples/fUMLExamples/ForkNodeTest/README.md

 # Example model "ForkNode"

 This is an example for an executable model using fork nodes.

 To create the gradle project use:

-> gradle generateModel -PModel=%MDE4CPP_HOME%/src/examples/fUMLExamples/ForkNodeTest/model/forkNodeTest.uml
+> gradlew generateModel -PModel=%MDE4CPP_HOME%/src/examples/fUMLExamples/ForkNodeTest/model/forkNodeTest.uml

 or